-My current writing project is a book that will be called Before and After, about the most fascinating subject ever, the subject of habits.
-How do we make and break habits–really?
-(To be notified when the book goes on sale, sign up here.)
+My current writing project is a book that will be called Better Than Before, about the most fascinating subject ever, the subject of habits.
+How do we make and break habits—really?

 It was my interest in happiness that led me to the subject of habits, and of course, the study of habits is really the study of happiness.
 Habits are the invisible architecture of everyday life, and a significant element of happiness.
 If we have habits that work for us, we’re much more likely to be happy, healthy, productive, and creative.
 Or not.